santhoshbethi/myFocus_Chrome_extension/README.md

 # FocusCoach AI (Chrome Extension)

 Goal-aligned page analyzer and summarizer that uses Chrome's on-device AI to automatically summarize pages and score their relevance to your personal learning goal.
+Requires on-device AI; if unavailable, analysis is disabled.

 ## Features